 Confidential U.N.
-Report Accuses Saudi Coalition of Killing Hundreds of Children in Yemen Conflict
+Report Accuses Saudi Coalition of Killing Hundreds of Yemeni Kids

 The latest draft report reflects a drop in the overall number of documented casualties in Yemen.
 Gamba’s draft attributed the fall to a temporary ebb in fighting that followed the signing of a cessation of hostilities agreement in April 2016.
 But she also suggested the actual casualty count could be higher, noting that “the documentation of violations against children was constrained by access restrictions and insecurity.”

 Gamba told FP that the contents of the final report, which is still being discussed with various U.N. offices, have “not been finalized,” and that for the time being there is no final decision on which countries would be included in the blacklist.
 She also said she was unaware of attempts by the United States to oppose the listing of the Saudi-led coalition.
 “None of what you indicate has reached me,” she said.
+And she would not confirm whether she had recommended the Saudi coalition be included on the list or nor.

 Stephane Dujarric, the U.N. chief’s top spokesman, declined to comment on Gamba’s finding but he noted that the draft report obtained by FP “is not the final report.”